roc-lang/roc/compiler/str/README.md

 Refcounts get incremented each time a list gets shared somewhere, and decremented each time that shared value is no longer referenced by anything else (for example, by going out of scope).
 Once there are no more references, the list's heap memory can be safely freed.
 If a reference count gets all the way up to `usize`, then it will never be decremented again and the memory will never be freed.

 Whenever a list grows, it will grow in-place if it's Unique and there is enough capacity.
-If there isn't enough capacity, or if the list is Shared, then instead new heap memory will be allocated, all the necessary elements will get copied into it, and the original list's refcount will be decremented.
+(Capacity is stored where a refcount would be in a Shared list.)
+If there isn't enough capacity - even after trying `realloc` - or if the list is Shared, then instead new heap memory will be allocated, all the necessary elements will get copied into it, and the original list's refcount will be decremented.

-If a list is too big for either its length or capacity to fit in a `usize/2` unsigned integer, then it gets promoted to a Large List.
-A Large List has a non-null pointer, but its capacity and length fields are set to 0 in the struct.
-Instead, its actual capacity and length are stored as `usize` values right before the refcount.

 ## Strings